AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

 *Assign a user to a Custom Role*

-The user now logs in to Learning Manager as Custom Admin and now adds a Learning Plan.
+The user now logs in to Learning Manager as Custom administrator and now adds a Learning Plan.

-When a new learner is added, the Custom Admin can select a training from the configurable role's scoped catalogs only.
+When a new learner is added, the Custom administrator can select a training from the configurable role's scoped catalogs only.

 This learning plan is now applicable to the learner only if the user is also added to the group within the learning plan's scoped user group.
 All other learners get exempted from this learning plan.